Efficient description of experimental effects in amplitude analyses: Density estimation with neural networks

 where $w_{nm,l}$ is the matrix of weights, $b_{n,l}$ is the vector of biases for $l^{\rm th}$ layer, and $f(x)$ is a non-linear activation function.
 For the estimated density to be smooth, it is convenient to use a smooth differentiable activation function such as a sigmoid function,

-In this structure, the first layer of neurons is the input layer, and accepts kinematic variables $\zvec$ as inputs, while the output neuron return a single scalar, the density estimate $P(\zvec)$
+In this structure, the first layer of neurons is the input layer, and accepts kinematic variables $\xvec$ as inputs, while the output neuron return a single scalar, the density estimate $P(\xvec)$

-Density estimation can be performed by treating the weights and biases $\qvec\equiv\{w_{nm,l}, b_{n,l}\}$ of the ANN as free parameters, and minimising the negative logarithm of the likelihood,
+Density estimation can be performed by treating the weights and biases $\thetavec\equiv\{w_{nm,l}, b_{n,l}\}$ of the ANN as free parameters, and minimising the negative logarithm of the likelihood,

-where $\zvec_i$ ($i=1\ldots N$) are data points, and $\yvec_i$ ($j=1\ldots M$) is a uniformly distributed sample used for normalisation.
-The function~(\ref{eq:nn_nll}) is used as the loss function to train the ANN given the training sample $\zvec_i$.
+where $\xvec_i$ ($i=1\ldots N$) are data points, and $\yvec_i$ ($j=1\ldots M$) is a uniformly distributed sample used for normalisation.
+The function~(\ref{eq:nn_nll}) is used as the loss function to train the ANN given the training sample $\xvec_i$.

 As in many applications of machine learning techniques, special care needs to be taken to avoid overfitting, where the model configuration or parameters become too specialised to the training dataset, and therefore fail to generalise properly.
-In the case of density estimation with ANN, overfitting manifests itself as unphysical rapid oscillations in the PDF around training data points.
+In the case of density estimation with ANN, overfitting manifests itself as isolated peaks of the PDF around training data points.
 Regularisation techniques, where the likelihood is explicitly penalised to promote smoothness or sparsity, are thus essential to control overfitting.

-It was found that regularisation which penalises large neuron weights (and therefore those that result in large gradients in the likelihood function) works well in the typical cases when density is expected to be smooth.
+It was found that regularisation which penalises large neuron weights (and therefore those that result in large gradients of the density function) works well in the typical cases when density is expected to be smooth.
 Specifically, an $L_2$ regularisation term of the form

 is added to the loss function~(\ref{eq:nn_nll}), where $\lambda_2$ is the regularisation parameter that ultimately controls the smoothness of the PDF.